 1 tablespoon dried dill

-Combine the tofu, Dijon mustard, cashews, garlic, water, and salt together in a blender of food processor.
+Combine the tofu, Dijon mustard, cashews, garlic, water, granulated onion, and salt together in a blender of food processor.
 Blend until the mixture is ultra smooth.
 Add the dill and blend again briefly to mix well.
 If you add the dill at the beginning, your dip will be very green colored.

 Scoop the dip in a bowl or sealable container and refrigerate until ready to serve.